GG38040/gaylorgf_Final_Project/README.md

 I would like to explore sentiment analysis of the twitter stream on future topics.

 Code Style:
-This project utilizes python 3 with pepe8 formating.
+This project utilizes python 3 with PEP 8 formating.

 Features:
 This api allows the following;